JujuAdams/Chatterbox/docs/3.0/reference-setup.md

 |`name`    |string         |Function name to use in ChatterScript|
 |`function`|function/method|GML function to call                 |

 Adds a custom function that can be called by ChatterScript expressions.
+Custom functions can be added at any point but should be added before loading in any source files.
+Custom functions can return values, but the return value should always be a **number** or a **string**.

-Custom functions can return values, but they should be **numbers** or **strings**.
+?> You can read more about setting up custom functions and actions on [this page](concept-actions-functions).

 GML: